-Provided that such a message is displayed within thirty minutes of the end of the race, or a message is delivered to any team concerned within this time, the driver or drivers, competitors and team members concerned may not leave the circuit without the consent of the stewards.
+Provided that such a message is displayed within thirty minutes of the end of the race, or a message is delivered to any team concerned within this time, the driver or drivers, competitors and team members concerned shall not leave the circuit without the consent of the stewards.

 - 15.3 The Stewards may impose any one of the penalties below on any driver, competitors and team members involved in an Incident: - a) A drive-through penalty.
-The driver must enter the pit lane and rejoin the race without stopping. - b) A ten second time penalty.
+The driver must enter the pit lane and rejoin the race without stopping. - b) A ten-second time penalty.
 The driver must enter the pit lane, stop at the designated area at pit out for at least ten seconds and then re-join the race at the direction of the pit marshal.
-If either of the two penalties above are imposed during the last five laps, or after the end of a race, Article 15.4b, below will not apply and twenty seconds will be added to the elapsed race time of the driver concerned in the case of a) above and thirty seconds in the case of b). - c) A time penalty applied to the finishing results. - d) A reprimand. - e) Deleting one or more lap times during qualifying practice.
+If either of the two penalties above are imposed during the last five laps, or after the end of a race, Article 15.4b, below will not apply and twenty seconds will be added to the elapsed race time of the driver concerned in the case of a) above and thirty seconds in the case of b). - c) A time penalty applied to the finishing results. - d) A reprimand. - e) Deleting one or more lap times during qualifying practice. - f) A drop of any number of grid positions at the driver's next race.
+If such a penalty is imposed for a race where grid positions were determined following split qualifying sessions, and cars are